johnopana/delani_studio/README.md

 # Delani studio.

-### - A web app that that generate Akan name by filling in the forms  such as date of birth and gender status on which one was born.
+### - This a website created for a company that deals with design, software development and project management.
+The website is responsive so it looks good in devices of different screen sizes.

 ## Author
 John Opana